-React Native, next to PWA, was called a revolution in cross-platform app development and delivering great mobile experience.
+React Native, next to Flutter and PWA, was called a revolution in cross-platform app development and delivering great mobile experience.

 React Native has been praised for its “Learn once, write anything” objective which means you get a native look and feel of your app for both iOS and Android, and you may also include platform-specific modules.

-Unlike other cross-platform frameworks like Ionic, the Facebook team stresses they acknowledge the differences between different platforms and RN reflects that.
+Unlike other cross-platform frameworks like Ionic, the Facebook team stresses they acknowledge the differences between different platforms and React Native reflects that.
 Therefore, you can still include modules specific for iOS and Android like status bars, navigation, or access to native elements like camera and contacts are built according to the platform.

 Using libraries such as React Native for Web or ReactXP allows a developer to build a cross-platform app that runs on the Web too, so there’s no need to build separate apps at all.
 We used ReactXP in one of our projects and it really felt like we’re getting the Web version for free.
 That’s pretty amazing.

 Note that using React Native DOES NOT mean you will not need any help from a native developer.
 If your app includes many different native features, some work on their side may be required.

 Your front-end web developer can actually become a mobile developer without a need of learning iOS’s Swift or Java/Kotlin for Android.
 With some knowledge about native UI elements, React, and some platform-specific patterns, React Native is easy to pick up.
 That is a game changer in terms of building a team as your app will require just one instead of two (or even three if you’re also to conquer the Web).

 You can hire JS developers who will be able to deliver for all platforms.
 Therefore, it is much easier for them to exchange knowledge, conduct a code review, and understand the code.
 What a difference it makes in terms of time and cost!
 Not to mention that React Native is all about bringing agility of web development to cross-platform development, with native results.